JackRowntree/cable-task/README.md

 ## Other info

 This repo contains a short sample of the data supplied, so the repo is lightweight but still keeps everything coupled together.
-This is a completely seperate decision to the issue of processing chunks of data etc.!
 If you want to run on the full sample dataset, just `mv` the file into `cable-task/et/data/enhanced_synthetic_data_2.csv`.

 ## Notes on the dataset